GA-BEWD-2014/BEWD-2014/02_Variables_Conditionals/slides/slides_02.md

 ![GeneralAssemb.ly](http://studio.generalassemb.ly/GA_Slide_Assets/Exercise_icon_md.png)
 ##Teddit Strings

-Hint: Get familiar with using Google to look up syntax.
+__Hint:__ Get familiar with using Google to look up syntax.
 If you're stuck on syntax write down the steps in English.
-Let's focus on thinking like a programmer.
+Focus on thinking like a programmer.

 ---